 No trying to use Him for my own glory.

 Simply following His lead.
 Resting in His love.
 Trusting in His plans.
-Believing He can protect me so much better than I can protect myself.
+Knowing He is good.
+And believing He can protect me so much better than I can protect myself.

 I don’t know exactly what this is going to look like other than a whole lot of surrender and a whole lot of trust.
-So thankful to know that, at the end of each and every day, He really is worthy of our trust.
+So thankful to know that, at the end of each and every day, He is good.
+He is mighty.
+And He really is worthy of our trust.

 So Much Love,